 The profs are up for review Monday, so anyone studying music at U of T or Humber College had the chance to check out what they’re being taught from the other side.
 The occasion is the debut CD release by the husband-and-wife team of Paul Read, ex-York Mills Collegiate teacher and 12-year Humber vet before becoming, in 1991, the chief of the U of T Jazz Studies Program (which has 19 on staff) and Trish Colter, head of the vocal studies for the past 11 years at Humber.
 On stage Monday will be their regular band with bass Pat Collins and drummer Kevin Dempsey, though they’re joined on the release The Dance Never Ends on the Reaco label by saxist Pat La Barbera and trumpeter Chase Sanborn, while Phil Nimmons-composer, clarinetist and director emeritus of the campus jazz program – makes a guest appearance.
 The sparkling material includes originals, standards and four classic songs by Joni Mitchell.

-Says Read “I always played piano and until four years ago saxes a swell, mainly tenor and alto.
+Says Read “I always played piano and, until four years ago saxophones as well, mainly tenor and alto.
 My style is post bop and you could say I’ve been influenced by Bill Evans and Herbie Hancock.
 “Trish has been my jazz partner for a while.
 She’s concentrated on jazz since the mid-80’s – she conducts the college vocal jazz ensemble and holds clinic for ensembles and solo voices across Ontario.
 “We have tried to find things off the beaten track and always try to do something fresh.
-It was the right time to record, since we both took sabbaticals this year, me writing commissions I haven’t had time for, Trish researching teaching of jazz singing.”
+It was the right time record, since we both took sabbaticals this year, me writing commissions I haven’t had time for, Trish researching teaching of jazz singing.

 By David Milbourne